Hank Hall

 Hank Hall is a fictional character that appears in DC Comics.
 He first appeared in Showcase #75 (June 1968) as Hawk of Hawk and Dove.
-He later became the supervillain Monarch in the crossover event limited series Armageddon 2001.
 After that, he became known as Extant, and appeared in the limited series Zero Hour: Crisis in Time, as well as some related tie-ins.

+Long after that, he became the supervillain Monarch in the crossover event limited series Armageddon 2001.

 Hawk has appeared in numerous television shows and films.
 He appeared in his first live-action adaptation in the television series Titans, played by Alan Ritchson in the first, second, and third seasons.

 Publication history

 The character first appeared in Showcase #75 (June 1968), created by Steve Ditko and Steve Skeates.
-He latter appeared as Monark in Armageddon 2001 #1 (May 1991), created by Archie Goodwin, Denny O'Neil, and Dan Jurgens, and as Extant in Zero Hour: Crisis in Time #4 (September 1994), created by Jurgens.
+He latter appeared as Monarch in Armageddon 2001 #1 (May 1991), created by Archie Goodwin, Denny O'Neil, and Dan Jurgens, and as Extant in Zero Hour: Crisis in Time #4 (September 1994), created by Jurgens.

 Fictional character biography

 Hawk and Dove

-Hank Hall was originally the superhero Hawk of Hawk and Dove.
-Hawk represented "chaos", while Dove represented "order".
-His brother Don Hall died during Crisis on Infinite Earths and was replaced with Dawn Granger.
+Hank Hall is originally the superhero Hawk of Hawk and Dove.
+Hawk represents "chaos", while Dove represents "order".
+His brother Don Hall dies during Crisis on Infinite Earths and is replaced with Dawn Granger.

 Armageddon 2001: Monarch

-Monarch was an oppressive tyrant from a bleak, dystopian Earth fifty years in the future.
-The people were unhappy with his rule, particularly a scientist named Matthew Ryder, an expert on temporal studies, who was convinced he could use his technology to travel back in time and prevent the maniacal ruler from ever coming to power.
-He learned that forty years ago, one of Earth's strongest and most powerful heroes would eventually turn evil and become Monarch, and ten years from that event he would conquer the world.
-During a time travel experiment, Matthew was transformed into a being called "Waverider", and began searching the timestream for the hero who would become Monarch, not knowing that Monarch was following him.
-When Monarch came into battle with the heroes of the present day, he killed Dove, and her enraged partner killed him for it.
-Removing the villain's mask, Hank discovered that he was Monarch, and donned the armor.
+Monarch is an oppressive tyrant from a bleak, dystopian Earth fifty years in the future.
+The people are unhappy with his rule, particularly scientist Matthew Ryder, an expert on temporal studies, who is convinced he can use his technology to travel back in time and prevent Monarch from ever coming to power.
+He learns that forty years ago, one of Earth's strongest and most powerful heroes eventually turns evil and becomes Monarch, and ten years from that event he conquers the world.
+During a time travel experiment, Matthew is transformed into a being called "Waverider", and begins searching the timestream for the hero who becomes Monarch.
+Monarch follows him and comes into battle with the heroes of the present day.
+In the ensuing battle, he kills Dove, and her enraged partner kills him for it.
+Removing the villain's mask, Hank discovers that he is Monarch, and dons the armor.

 The reveal of Hank Hall as Monarch led to some controversy amongst the fan community; Monarch was originally intended to be revealed as Captain Atom, with clues in the story pointing towards this which had to be discarded when it was changed at the last minute.
 This change was due to the premature leaking of Monarch's identity.
 While Monarch was always supposed to be Captain Atom, this was supposed to be a secret.
-When Monarch's identity was prematurely leaked, DC decided to preserve the surprise of the story by switching Monarch's identity to that of Hank Hall.
+When Monarch's identity was prematurely leaked, DC decided to preserve the surprise of the story by switching Monarch's identity to that of Hall.

-As many fans pointed out, Hawk and Dove (vol. 3) Annual #2 had Hank Hall fighting Monarch face to face in 2001 with Hawk being the destroyer of Monarch.
-Dove allowed Waverider to see a multitude of futures and realize Hawk is Monarch.